IOS 9

 Reception of iOS 9 was positive.
 Critics praised proactivity and Siri for making the Notification Center a central location for all information, and the potential for future updates to improve the functionality.
 The new multitasking features for the iPad were complimented, as were drawing and photo insertion in the Notes app.
 However, Apple News was criticized for a low number of decent-looking articles, and Apple Maps was criticized for the limited geographical availability of mass transit support.

 Five days after release, Apple announced that iOS 9 had been installed on more than 50% of "active" iOS devices, which Apple described as the "fastest adoption rate ever for a new operating system".

-iOS 9 is the last iOS operating system to feature slide to unlock.
+iOS 9 is the final version of iOS to feature the classic slide-to-unlock gesture.
 With the release of iOS 10, Apple introduced the Today view, which was accessed on the lock screen by swiping to the right.
-Apple removed slide to unlock in iOS 10 because it would create confusion when users were trying to unlock their phone by sliding the screen, but instead of unlocking the phone, it took them to the new Today view.
+Apple removed slide-to-unlock in iOS 10 because it would create confusion when users were trying to unlock their phone by sliding the screen, but instead of unlocking the phone, it took them to the new Today view.

+iOS 9 is the final version of iOS compatible with devices with the 30-pin dock connector, including the iPhone 4s, iPad 2, and iPad (3rd generation).
+It is also the final version of iOS that supports the iPad Mini (1st generation) and the last 32-bit iPod Touch, the iPod Touch (5th generation). iOS 9's successor, iOS 10, drops support for devices with A5 or A5X chips.

 Overview

 iOS 9 was introduced at the Apple Worldwide Developers Conference on June 8, 2015, with the first beta version made available to registered developers after the keynote, and a public beta made available in July.

 This marked the first time that the general public had been able to test new versions of iOS before official release, with Eddy Cue, Apple's Senior Vice President of Internet Software and Services, telling Fast Company that the public beta program was started "because of Maps", referring to the company's Apple Maps launch that had significant issues in its early days.

 iOS 9 was officially released on September 16, 2015.

 System features

 3D Touch

-On the iPhone 6S and iPhone 6S Plus, a touch-sensitive display feature called 3D Touch is incorporated into iOS 9.
+On the iPhone 6s and iPhone 6s Plus, a touch-sensitive display feature called 3D Touch is incorporated into iOS 9.
 It is similar to Force Touch, which can be found on the trackpad of some Apple MacBook computers.
 Quick Actions and shortcuts are added to apps that support the 3D Touch feature and are triggered by pressing slightly harder on the app icon.
 It also introduces actions known as Peek and Pop, which lets users firmly hold to preview ("Peek") any kind of content in a hovering window, before they optionally apply more pressure to enter ("Pop") the content into full view.

 The taptic engine in the iPhone 6S provides haptic feedback each time users press the screen harder.